billhails/CEKF/LEXICAL_ADDRSSING.md

 We don't know what the *values* of variables will be at run-time, but we can work out their *locations*.

-We do this with the halp of a compile-time environment (`ct-env`) that just stores variables, not values.
+We do this with the help of a compile-time environment (`ct-env`) that just stores variables, not values.

 For example consider this `let` expression